-If you’re a guy in the gym working with weights, not only are you probably trying to lose some fat, but also gain some muscle.
+If you’re the typical guy in the gym working with weights, not only do you want to lose some fat, but also gain some muscle.

 This article discusses the mechanisms of how muscles grow, plus why most women won’t gain large amounts of muscle when working with weights.